Haplo66/ripple-bakes-makes/docs/ARCHITECTURE.md

 - **Read-only by design.** Doctor reports only — no automatic repairs.
 - **Two independent scoring systems.** Website Health (technical checks, 100/100) and Business Health (catalog completeness, 32/100).
 Each has its own score, status, and recommendations.
+- **External analytics are informational, not health blockers.** Google Search Console and GA4 data are fetched during report generation but never affect health scores.
+Missing or unavailable external data displays as "Unavailable" without degrading any health status.
+- **Same authentication pattern for all Google APIs.** Visibility and visitor services reuse the existing Google service account credentials — no additional setup required beyond configuring the environment variables already in use.
 - **Separate Google Sheets for inventory vs. operations.** `INVENTORY_GOOGLE_SHEETS_ID` for products/collections/forms; `ORDERS_GOOGLE_SHEETS_ID` for orders, inquiries, and Doctor Config.
 - **Doctor Config sheet controls delivery.** Enable/disable and recipient emails managed in the Orders spreadsheet — no code changes needed.
 - **HTML email via Apps Script MailApp.** The reporter sends both `body` (plain text fallback) and `htmlBody` (full HTML with inline CSS).
 Apps Script uses `htmlBody` parameter for HTML rendering.